tube0013/tube_gateways/README.md

     *For CC2652p based gateways select ZNP*
     *For EFR32 based gateways select EZSP*

-    For the Specifying the Port Specific Settings: Enter socket://ip_or_localdns_name:6638
+    For the Specifying the Port Specific Settings: Enter socket://ip_or_localdns_name:6638 and Port Speed of 115200.

     CC2652p Based example: